 Pond and Pleasure Ground area - approximately 30 minutes return journey from car park

 1. Visitor Centre: Start your walk from the Visitor Centre which is located on the ground floor of the House.
-There is an interpretation area, café, shop and toilets.
+There is an interpretation area, café, second hand book shop and toilets.
 Pick up your activity sheets here to explore the changing colours of the garden throughout the year.
-Note: Café and shop are open seasonally – please check with staff or notice boards for opening times.
+Note: Café and book shop are open seasonally – please check with staff or notice boards for opening times.

 2. Pleasure Ground: Here many of the towering conifers were planted by the Reverend John Moore in 1858 when he laid out the Pleasure Grounds.
 You can explore the new path which meanders past the pond, through the trees, looping around with sweeping views of the farmland and leading back towards the Bandstand and the Visitor Centre.

 3. The Bandstand: This unique feature originally stood proudly on Newcastle Promenade in County Down.
 It was given to the National Trust in 1986 and we carefully restored it and placed it on an existing stone dais (a low platform for a lectern).

 Walled Garden area – approximately 20 minutes return journey from car park

 4. Walled Garden: Originally built for fruit and vegetables by the Reverend John Moore, this sheltered space was changed to ornamental planting by his nephew Hugh Armytage Moore who inherited the garden.
 With such an eclectic mix of herbaceous plants, bulbs, herbs and climbers this part of the garden unfolds weekly from spring to autumn.

 5. Outer Walled Garden: There is a secluded feel to this area of the garden with enclosed walls and a pond.
 In the centre of the lawn is a flowering Quince (Chaenomeles ‘Rowallane’) discovered as a seedling and named after Rowallane.